haroldtreen/haroldtreen.github.io/_drafts/two-months-of-tech-interviews.md

 I updated [my resume](/resume) before starting applications and a few times throughout the process.
 Some things I tried to do:

-- **One page**: Companies get thousands of resumes, they have limited time to read each one.
+- **One page**: Companies get tons of resumes and they have limited time to read each one.
-- **Use bullets**: They are much easier to skim and help separate discreet achievements.
+- **Use bullets**: They are easier to skim and help separate discreet accomplishments.
-- **Include metrics**: Numbers help put experience into perspective and communicate impact.
-- **Show, don't tell**: Let the experience speak for itself.
+- **Show, don't tell**: Let experiences speak for themselves.
 Building something with a 10/10 rating is better than saying "my project was popular".
-- **Less is more**: At the start I tried cramming as much in as possible.
-Later on I realized that each bullet has diminishing returns.
+- **Less is more**: At the start I thought more things meant more impressive.
+Later on I realized that each item has diminishing returns.
+Too much just creates clutter.
 - **Consistency:** I tried to be consistent with how I mention technologies and structure items.

-I shared my resume with a bunch of people for feedback.
+With each update I shared my resume with a bunch of people for feedback.

-A good experiment is having them repeat back your work history.
-It will expose areas of confusion and help direct the polishing process.

 Here's a .gif of all the iterations it went through.

 ![Resumes 2017](/assets/posts/resumes-2017.gif){: .center-image }